Daughter of Hank Williams Jr. reportedly killed in vehicle crash

 (Gray News) – The 27-year-old daughter of country music star Hank Williams Jr. was killed in a vehicle crash Saturday night in Henry County, Tennessee, multiple outlets are reporting.

-According to the Paris Post-Intelligencer, a Tennessee Highway Patrol spokesman said Katherine D. Williams-Dunning of Springville, Tennessee, died from injuries she sustained in the accident, which took place Saturday night on Highway 79 northeast of Paris.
+, a Tennessee Highway Patrol spokesman said Katherine D. Williams-Dunning of Springville, Tennessee, died from injuries she sustained in the accident, which took place Saturday night on Highway 79 northeast of Paris.

+She was reportedly driving the automobile involved in the crash, a 2007 Chevy Tahoe.

-Her husband, 29-year-old Tyler J. Dunning, was a passenger in the vehicle.
+Her husband, 29-year-old Tyler J. Dunning, was a passenger in the SUV.
 He sustained injuries and was airlifted to a Nashville hospital.
 His condition was not immediately known.

-The Tennessean reports that Williams-Dunning’s SUV was towing a boat, and that it crossed the median and rolled over, according to the Tennessee Highway Patrol.
+reports that Williams-Dunning’s SUV was towing a boat, and that it crossed the median and rolled over, according to the Tennessee Highway Patrol.

 Authorities are investigating the cause of the crash.